AtlanticR/AMP/README.md

 This contains code for the DFO Aquaculture Monitoring Program. \
 Currently in progress. \
-Data are not made publicly available.
+Note: data are not made publicly available.